anasbentalouba/anasbentalouba/README.md

 * ✉️  You can contact me at [ca1920.anas@gmail.com](mailto:ca1920.anas@gmail.com)
 * 🧠  I'm learning Best practices
 * 🤝  I'm open to collaborating on projects
-* ⚡  i'm secretly ronaldo lover don't tell any one , i'm psycho , cheater , and narcisstic psycopath
+* ⚡  i'm secretly messi lover don't tell any one
 ### Skills